shekharh433titan/Todo_list/README.md

 ### 2. To run the Project

-Run the following command to start server:
+Run the following command to start the development server:

 ```bash
 npm run dev
 ```

+### 📋 Features
+* 📝 Add Tasks: Easily add tasks to your to-do list.
+* ✅ Mark as Complete: Mark tasks as completed to keep track of your progress.
+* ❌ Delete Tasks: Remove tasks when they're no longer needed.
+* 💾 Persistent Data Storage: Your data is stored using a JSON database for seamless task management.